nextcloud/documentation/admin_manual/installation/installation_wizard.rst

 Setting Strong Directory Permissions
 ------------------------------------

-For hardened security we recommend setting the permissions on your Nextcloud directories as strictly as possible, and for proper server operations.
+For hardened security we recommend setting the permissions on your Nextcloud directories as strictly as possible.
 This should be done immediately after the initial installation and before running the setup.
 Your HTTP user must own the ``config/``, ``data/`` and ``apps/`` directories so that you can configure Nextcloud, create, modify and delete your data files, and install apps via the Nextcloud Web interface.

 You can find your HTTP user in your HTTP server configuration files.
 Or you can use :ref:`label-phpinfo` (Look for the **User/Group** line).